sidk11/Vanguard/README.md

 ### Back End
 #### Risk Model
 ##### Framingham Risk Score
+The Framingham Risk Score is a powerful and surprisingly accurate tool for the assessment of 10-year cardiovascular risk, and was developed on the basis of data from one of the largest and longest-running cohorts in clinical research.
+We used this model as reference, and as inspiration as we borrowed upon the methods that the scientists used to create this model, and adapted them to our context.
 ##### CSPPT Risk Score
+The CSPPT is one of the most famous recently conducted clinical trials, for both is ingenuity of design and the powerful implications of its findings.
+We were fortunate enough to have access to a dataset of over 20,000 individuals from this trial, including important information for a substantial amount of significant bio-markers.
 #### Data Imputation
+##### Machine Learning
+##### Adapting to Java
 ## What challenges did we encounter?
 TBD
 ## Anything we're proud of?